reedemus/teleGPT/README.md

 pip install -r requirements.txt
 ```

-4. Checkout `main` branch
+4. Checkout `telebot2` branch
 ```
 git checkout telebot2
 ```

-5. Use the following command to start the bot:
+5. Use the following command to start the bot
+The bot is deployed as a Flask app with gunicorn wsgi server with the command below:
 ```
 gunicorn wsgi:app
 ```